ska-telescope/ska-integration-test-harness/docs/src/getting_started.rst

       poetry add --group test ska-integration-test-harness

-2. The second is to import it always via ``poetry``, but pointing directly to the Gitlab repository.
+2. The second is to import it always via ``poetry``, but pointing directly to the GitLab repository.

 We point out also this second approach since this test harness is is supposed to evolve quickly, together with the evolution of the